-If you do decide to re-pot, it’s best to do it during the warmer parts of the year but I have found M. deliciosa not be too fussy regardless of the season.
-Make sure to pot it into something that has good drainage (at least one big drainage hole), otherwise you are almost guaranteed to kill your plant.
+If you do decide to repot, it’s best to do it during the warmer parts of the year.
+Make sure to pot it into something that has good drainage (at least one big drainage hole).
 If you decide to use a porous terracotta pot, the soil may dry out a little faster which can be very helpful in avoiding over-watering.
 Monstera thrive in a well-draining potting mix; a premium potting mix is a good place to start, but a cacti/succulent mix or even chunky orchid mix works great to help with drainage.

 The fact that Monstera deliciosa is a huge vine can become all too apparent after a year or two.
 In the wild, this plant will grow across the ground and up trees.
 To help support this sprawling epiphyte, you may find you have to stake the plant to keep it upright as it grows larger.
 If you feel the plant is getting too long you can take a cutting from the lead part of the stem.
-This will halt the growth of the stem and encourage new shoots from the base.
-The cutting can be placed in water or planted into soil straight away.
-Make sure your stem cutting has about an inch of stem that contains a node.
-The cutting will take off much faster if it has an aerial root already formed.
-The stems are able to photosynthesise so don’t worry if your cutting loses its leaves, they are not necessary.
+This will halt the growth of the stem and encourage new shoots from lower down the plant.

 Over watering: This is the number one issue you will come across.
 This will cause blackening leaf tips, wilting, root rot, and often white mould on the soil.
 Make sure your pot is draining, and you are not watering too frequently.
 Do not water again until it is dry!
 In extreme cases you can swap out the wet soil for dry soil, or place the plant in a sheltered spot outdoors to speed up the drying process.
 Just wait.
 This is an indestructible plant but it will need some time.
 Lots of good air flow will really help.

 Insects: I have never found M. deliciosa to be particularly susceptible to insect invasion; however, the most common pests are mealybugs, scale, and gnat flies.
-The best thing to do is to manually remove them to stop the immediate spread, then get your hands on a product like neem oil or pyrethrum, which will wipe out a plethora of nasty critters, whilst being very safe and non-toxic.
+The best thing to do is to manually remove them to stop the immediate spread, then get your hands on a product like neem oil, which will wipe out a plethora of nasty critters, whilst being very safe and non-toxic.

 It is best to keep Monstera in a semi-sheltered position when outside.
 Try to find a spot where they are safe from the hot afternoon sun, frost, and wind.
 It should be noted that Monstera deliciosa do not require high humidity, or warm temperatures.
 They will grow faster in the warmth but are fine to be outside throughout Melbourne’s winter.
 Morning direct sun is perfectly fine and will give them a huge boost.

 If you are looking for a plant for your balcony or courtyard then this is a perfect place to start.
-With the added bright light, and excellent airflow, this plant will grow faster, and be much healthier with little work.
+With the added bright light, and excellent airflow, this plant will grow fast.
 The extra air flow around the plant will greatly reduce the possibility of over-watering, while also reducing the chance of pathogens infecting the plants.
 I have found that the leaves will become larger, and have more fenestration in this position too.
 Feel free to plant one straight into a garden bed!